MehfoozurRehman/remixer/README.md

 - [Suspense After Initial Render](https://www.npmjs.com/package/suspense-after-initial-render) - This package is used to delay the suspense of a component until after the initial render.
 This is useful for components that are not critical to the initial render of the page.

+- [Suspense Image](https://www.npmjs.com/package/suspense-image) - This package is used to add suspense to an image.
+This is so that you can show a placeholder while the image is loading.

 ## Table of Contents

 -[Usage](#usage)